 (Click the above link to download the sample report)

 Is the report 100% true?
 Yes, no and maybe.
-We are only measuring emotional intelligence.
-We only report statements from areas in which tendencies are shown.
+We are only measuring behavior.
+We only report statements from areas of behavior in which tendencies are shown.
 To improve accuracy, feel free to make notes or edit the report regarding any statement from the report that may or may not apply, but only after checking with friends or colleagues to see if they agree.